I am interested to find a relationship between memories-migration-body and materials.

 I look at the body as a memory collector.

-I explore paper weaving as a process to weave the warp of memories with the weft of politically charged statements to create a fabric that questions identity and existence.
-Weaving opens up new possibilities both physically and conceptually.
-The process generates multiple ways of seeing an image-text, image-image, text-text relationship depending on distance, weaving patterns, and layers.
-I try to contextualize these macro and micro viewing possibilities and establish it as a language to see history, politics, and the memories it generates.
-I see this language of weaving also as a metaphor to speak for the forgotten and lost narratives.
+I explore paper weaving as a process to weave the warp of memories with the weft of present situations to create a fabric that questions identity and existence.
+And the two layers, containing the past and the present, get interwoven to construct a pixelated, broken, hidden, dissected, and blurred visual language.
+I see this language as a metaphor to speak for the forgotten and lost narratives.

 The site(s) I engage with for performance also bear a sense of partition-migration-division within.
 My body responds to certain situations the site has been through or triggers.
 I consider my sites also as a body, and the performance derives when both bodies collide in response to the presence of each other.
 I see my own body as a site for exploring the fragility and strength of the human condition under duress of conflict within contemporary society.